Tenchi Muyo! GXP

 Tenchi Muyo!
 GXP (天地無用!
 GXP, Tenchi Muyō!
-Jī Ekkusu Pī) is a Japanese anime television series animated by AIC and broadcast on NTV from April 3 to September 25, 2002.
+Jī Ekkusu Pī) is a Japanese anime television series animated by AIC and broadcast on NTV from April to September 2002.
 It is the fourth installment of the Tenchi Muyo! line of series, succeeding Tenchi in Tokyo, localized in North America by Funimation.
 On November 11, 2012, it began airing on Adult Swim's revived Toonami programming block.
 An anime OVA project titled Tenchi Muyo!
-GXP Paradise Shidō-hen by AIC and Saber Project premiered in May 2023.
+GXP Paradise Shidō-hen by AIC and Saber Project was released from May to October 2023.

 Plot

 Seina Yamada is a young Japanese high school student living with his parents and younger sister in rural Okayama, Japan.
 One morning, following a hapless bike ride through the country, a large spacecraft crashes into the lake behind the Masaki residence, causing a violent tsunami that Seina is unable to escape from and he sinks, almost drowning.
 He regains consciousness shortly after, meeting Amane Kaunaq, the spacecraft's pilot, who gives Seina an application.
 Seina takes it, and shows it to his family at home.
 Mistaking it for a contest entry, his mother and sister aggressively force him to fill it out; afterwards he retreats to his room and falls asleep.
 The following morning, awakened aboard a vessel in orbit, Seina is informed by an official that he has successfully joined the Galaxy Police.
 It also revealed that the Galaxy Police originally meant to recruit Tenchi, but they got Seina instead.